jo3-l/obscenity/docs/reference/classes/RegExpMatcher.md

 # Class: RegExpMatcher

-An implementation of the [Matcher](../interfaces/Matcher.md) interface using regular expressions and string searching methods.
+An implementation of the [[Matcher]] interface using regular expressions and string searching methods.

-It should be the default choice for users of this package, as though it is theoretically slower than the more complex [NfaMatcher](NfaMatcher.md), it uses much less memory and is more efficient for low/medium numbers of patterns.
+It should be the default choice for users of this package, as though it is theoretically slower than the more complex [[NfaMatcher]], it uses much less memory and is more efficient for low/medium numbers of patterns.

-Refer to the documentation of the [NfaMatcher](NfaMatcher.md) class for further discussion on when to choose that implementation over this one.
+Refer to the documentation of the [[NfaMatcher]] class for further discussion on when to choose that implementation over this one.

 ## Implements